tale-toul/OCP4baremetalIPI/Terraform/README.md

 ## Create the AWS metal instance

-The terraform template in this directory creates an EC2 metal instance in AWS to be used as a base to deploy the libvirt/KVM resources required to deploy a baremetal OCP 4 cluster using baremetal IPI installation method
+The terraform template in this directory creates an EC2 metal instance in AWS to be used as the base to deploy the libvirt/KVM resources required to install the OCP 4 cluster using the baremetal IPI installation method.

 ## Module initialization